 Mr. Weathers is Aleut and an enrolled member of the Qawalangin Tribe of Unalaska in Alaska.
 Mr. Weathers is the principal and owner of The Law Offices of Thomas Eagle Weathers, P.C. where he practices Indian law, business law, and related litigation.
-Mr. Weathers advises and litigates on behalf of tribal and non-tribal clients on a range of matters involving torts, governance, contracts, economic development, gaming, finance, taxation, land use, real estate, eminent domain, leasing, rights-of-way, commercial ventures, administrative law, insurance, resource development, construction, transportation, employment, personnel, housing, code drafting, and Indian child welfare.
-Mr. Weathers is known as a leading expert on the Indian Child Welfare Act.
+Mr. Weathers advises and litigates on behalf of tribal and non-tribal clients on a range of matters involving contracts, torts, governance, economic development, gaming, finance, taxation, land use, real estate, eminent domain, leasing, rights-of-way, commercial ventures, administrative law, insurance, energy development, construction, cannabis, hemp, transportation, employment, personnel, housing, code drafting, and Indian child welfare.
+Mr. Weathers has served as general counsel to several Indian tribes.

 Mr. Weathers is a past-president of the National Native American Bar Association.
 He currently serves as an appellate judge for various tribal courts and has served as a judge pro tem for tribal trial courts and for state small claims courts.
 Mr. Weathers has dozens of publications and presentations to his credit on issues ranging from civil litigation practice to the Indian Child Welfare Act to Indian law basics to economic development in Indian country.
 He also appeared on a legal podcast to discuss Indian law.
 Mr. Weathers is admitted to practice in all state and federal courts in California, Alaska, and Washington, as well as the U.S. Supreme Court, the 9th and 10th U.S. Circuit Courts of Appeals, and multiple tribal courts throughout the country.